SLELO PRISM

 Identification:

-Flowers: Common buckthorn has small yellowish-green flowers with 4 petals (top photo); glossy buckthorn has small white flowers with 5 petals (bottom photo).
+Flowers: Common buckthorn has small yellowish-green flowers with 4 petals; glossy buckthorn has small white flowers with 5 petals.
 Blooms in late May

-Fruit: Common buckthorn has black fruit (top) and glossy buckthorn progressively ripens from red – dark purple (bottom).
-Fruit are pea-sized, and develop early June through September.
+Fruit: Common buckthorn has black fruit (top), and glossy buckthorn progressively ripens from red to dark purple (bottom).
+Fruits are pea-sized and develop from early June through September.
 The seeds remain viable in the soil for two to three years.

 Bark: gray or brown with prominent, closely spaced, often elongated light-colored lenticels.
 Below is a photo showing buckthorn bark compared to the bark of a common look-a-like black cherry.